lazystone/lazystone.github.io/_posts/2017-03-13-time-matters.markdown

 Because results are unpredictable.
 There are good chances still that it will work correctly of course.
 Almost.
 Probably.

-So, when you can't trust the client do so, then just don't do that.
+So, when you can't trust the client to do so, then just don't do that.

 **Use local date/time in your API in this case**.